2.14 Submittal Guidelines and Requirements for Fire Permit Applications

 4. Spray Painting.
 Copy (no larger than 11 inches by 17 inches) of floor plan(s) approved by the Building Dept. showing application number, occupancy classification, floor plan, spray booth.

-5. Fireworks/Special Effects.
-Copy of CA operator license, site plan, separation distances, sequence of operations, safety personnel and devices, copies of CA State Fire Marshal required permits/licenses (see NFPA 1123/NFPA 1126 for guidance).
+5. .
+Fireworks/Special Effects.
+Copy of CA operator license, site plan, separation distances, sequence of operations, safety personnel and devices, copies of CA State Fire Marshal required permits/licenses (see the current adopted standards: NFPA 1123/NFPA 1126 for guidance).

 6. Open Flame - Candle, Assembly.
-Approved open flame device form: each different type of device must be tested at SFFD Headquarters.
+Approved open flame device form: each different type of device must be tested by the SFFD at the Permit Center.

 7. Temporary Open Flame - Candle, Decorative Device.
-Approved open flame device form: each different type of device must be tested at SFFD Headquarters.
+Approved open flame device form: each different type of device must be tested by the SFFD at the Permit Center.

 8. Temporary Open Flame - Flame effect performance or a fire act.
 Submit required information as stated in SFFD Administrative Bulletin 2.12 “Flame Effect Performance Application Requirements”.